 Springtime in Southwest Virginia is particularly flashy—fields and valleys are filled with scarlet and gold wild flowers, while towering oak and maple trees display soft green buds on their gnarly branches.
 Towns like Abingdon in Southwest Virginia are experiencing a renaissance thanks to their embrace of visitors drawn here for the world-class country music and abundant outdoor activities.
 They’ve infused rural Appalachian culture into their brewpubs and farm-to-table restaurants.
 If you crave small-town friendliness and adventures in the great outdoors, there’s no better time to explore this vibrant region.
-Here are ten ways to enjoy a trip to Southwest Virginia this spring.
+Here are eleven ways to enjoy a trip to Southwest Virginia this spring.

 1. Bike the Virginia Creeper Trail!

 The Virginia Creeper Trail is a 34-mile, rails-to-trails bicycle path that travels from the town of Abingdon to Whitetop Station, Virginia.
 The well-maintained path offers a shady ride on a warm day, and in some places you’ll ride through a tunnel of mountain laurel bushes.
 You can rent bikes in Abingdon and take a shuttle to Whitetop Mountain.
 From there it’s mostly downhill for 17 miles as the trail crosses Whitetop Laurel Creek over historic trestles.

 Get a personal welcome to Southwest Virginia’s heritage, craft, music, outdoor recreation, scenic beauty.
 Formerly called Heartwood, the Southwest Virginia Cultural Center & Marketplace offers arts and crafts from local artisans, as well as most complete collection of Crooked Road old time, bluegrass, and gospel music.
 While visiting the center, grab a cup of locally roasted coffee or a glass of wine from a local vineyard at the marketplace bar.